Courtesy of United Artists

 To assemble a list of famous instances of whitewashing in contemporary cinema, 24/7 Tempo consulted numerous articles on the subject in publications including The Huffington Post, Variety, The Hollywood Reporter, The Guardian, and other sites, as well as using editorial knowledge of film casting through the years.
 This list is only comprised of films in the latter part of the 21st century and doesn't showcase movies made before 1950 that used this practice, although there are probably hundreds, if not more, of examples of whitewashing throughout movie history.
 (These are character roles that have garnered the most Oscar nominations.)

-Here are whitewashing controversies in modern cinema:
+Here are famous instances of whitewashing in contemporary cinema:

 Marlon Brando: "Viva Zapata!"
 (1952)